F1PFC/TTN_GPS_Tracker/Readme.md

 Note that the two NMEA sentences that normally contain the location data, $GNGGA and $GNRMC are empty of the latitude and longitude data.
 This is normal for a GPS that has just been powered up or that is located indoors.
-The $GNGSV senetence tells you that there is one sentence of $GNGSV information and that one GPS satellite has been detected.
+The $GNGSV sentence tells you that there is one sentence of $GNGSV information and that one GPS satellite has been detected.

 Whilst the above shows the GPS is working it has yet to get a location fix.
 It is very important to check that the GPS does get a fix and that the